Book British Airways Flights Now To Lock In Distance-Based Earnings Book British Airways Flights Now To Lock In Distance-Based Earnings

 Unsurprisingly, British Airways has taken a page out of Iberia’s playbook — both are owned by the same company, after all — and implemented a tier status bonus devaluation along the way.

-• Bronze members currently receive a 25% bonus — which would equate to 7.5 Avios per £1 spent instead of 7X.
+• Bronze members currently receive a 25% bonus, which would yield 7.5 Avios per £1 spent instead of 7X.

-• Silver members currently receive a 50% bonus — which would equate to 9 Avios per £1 spent instead of 8X.
+• Silver members currently receive a 50% bonus, which would yield 9 Avios per £1 spent instead of 8X.

-• Gold members currently receive a 100% bonus — which would equate to 12 Avios per £1 spent instead of 9X.
+• Gold members currently receive a 100% bonus, which would yield 12 Avios per £1 spent instead of 9X.

-That means the new earning rates coming into effect in October represent a devaluation.
+That means the new earning rates represent a devaluation.
 The effective status bonus will be reduced to the following:

 • Silver members receive a 33% bonus (down from 50%).